Ben-McDaniel/Quick-Learn/README.md

 # Quick-Learn
 A collection of short projects used to learn python while working at JHUAPL

 6/8/22 -> Worked on a simple blackjack program, this was my first time writing python in several years, so learning the syntax for loops, classes, and objects was my main focus.
-This project in total took ~2 hours.
+This project took a few hours over 2 days, most of which was spent debugging pass by refrence issues..